 - Visiting clients.
 You may also register the travelling time, but this must be plausible.
 So do not record 3 hours of travelling, if the customer is located at less than 50 km from you.

-Tip: take a look at the example of an income tax return in this article (in Dutch).
+Tip: take a look at the example of an income tax return in this article.
 The example includes the various tax deductions.